Attention-Deficit/Hyperactivity Disorder (ADHD)

 The differences in a person’s developmental stages from early childhood to adulthood are easy to see.
 For example, a six-year-old child’s ability to sit still, pay attention, and wait his turn is very different from that of a 12-year-old.

 This developmental continuum must be carefully considered when looking at the possibility of an ADHD.
 To be diagnosed with ADHD, an individual’s behavioral characteristics must appear to be very different from those at his developmental stage.
-The behavioral symptoms must be excessive, pervasive, and must have an adverse effect on the individual’s ability to function in various settings.
+The behavioral ADHD symptoms must be excessive, pervasive, and must have an adverse effect on the individual’s ability to function in various settings.

 How many people have ADHD?